- How do I get to the farm?

 Below is some general information about volunteering and working for produce.

 In addition to volunteering, we also offer educational hayride tours of the farm Mondays, Tuesdays, Thursdays and Fridays 9AM -3PM.
-Tours typically last between 45 minutes and 1 hour, and cost $100.
+Tours typically last one hour, and cost $150.
 This is a great option for groups looking to learn about what we do at Clagett without getting too dirty or sweaty.

 Send us an e-mail to request the Volunteer Information Packet, which includes information that all volunteers in a group will need prior to arriving at the farm: information about what we do, what to wear, what to bring, rules, directions to the farm, and the Health Form.
 The health form should be completed prior to arriving at the farm; you can hand it in to a staff member when you arrive on the farm.
 Minors must have a guardian fill out the form on their behalf.
 If necessary, adults may fill out the form when they get here.